svkapoor/ScholarGrind/README.md

 18. As a student, I want to receive badges for completing challenges for my profile.
 (Firebase Cloud Messaging)

 19. As a student, I want to find nearby study rooms or cafes to study in.
-(Google Maps API / Google Places API)
+(Google Maps API / Google Places API) (Samar)

+20. Log in Page (Samar)